osohq/oso/docs/content/python/getting-started/application/index.md

 out the [user types](learn/examples/user_types) example.
 {{% /callout %}} -->

 The inputs to the `is_allowed` call are the current user, the HTTP method, and the HTTP request.
 This information can often be enough to cover a large number of uses.
-For example, if we know that some paths should only be accessed by certain roles, we can certainly check for this at this point.
+For example, if we know that some paths should only be accessed by certain roles, we could check at this point.

-In a RESTful application, you can also consider "mapping" authorization logic from the HTTP path to actions and classes in the application.
+In a RESTful application, you could also map authorization logic from the HTTP path to actions and classes in the application.

 For example: